1910 Spalding's Official

 In 1912, the Star noted that Roy Schaefer, brother of George Schaefer of the Ben Millers, pitched for the Spring Avenue Athletic Club (May 14, 1912).
 Based on this relationship, George L Schaefer is identified in the 1900 Census as 9 years old, son of John and Martha Schaefer, with brothers John, Edward, William, Roy and Lee, and sisters Mabel and Louise.
 This puts his birth date in 1891.
 John Scahefer died in 1929, a retired police officer, while his wife died prior in 1927.

-It is not clear exactly what happened to George, but he likely died in Florida in 1974.
-The obituary for George L Schaefer (died Arpril 10, 1974), stated that he was 83 years old (1891 birth date), and that he moved to Florida seven years earlier from St. Louis (Fort Lauderdale News, April 12, 1974).
+George Schaefer died Arpril 10, 1974 in Florida.
+(Roy's obituary in 1972 puts George living in Florida.)
+His obituary stated that he was 83 years old (1891 birth date), and that he moved to Florida seven years earlier from St. Louis (Fort Lauderdale News, April 12, 1974).
 He was survived by two sisters, Louise Juengel and June Rolf, both of St. Louis.
-Louise Schaefer Juengel died in April 1984, and her Find-A-Grave website identifies her parents as John and Martha, and gives her birth date as 1888, matching the date on the 1900 Census for Louise.
+Louise Schaefer Juengel died in April 1984, and her Find-A-Grave website identifies her parents as John and Martha, and gives her birth date as 1888, matching the information on the 1900 Census for the family.